 1. Anyone may apply for general assistance by appearing in person or through an authorized representative and by completing a written application form.
 Clients are seen by appointment except in the case of a documented bona fide emergency which could result in harm to the applicant.
-If more than one adult resides in a household, each may be required to appear at the Welfare Department office to apply for assistance, unless one is working or otherwise reasonably unavailable.
+If more than one adult resides in a household, each may be required to appear at the Welfare Department office to apply for assistance, unless one is working orotherwise reasonably unavailable.
 Each adult in the household should sign a "Release of Information Form".

-- 2. The Welfare Director shall not be required to accept an application for general assistance from a person who is subject to a suspension pursuant to RSA 165:Ib and Section 11 of these Guidelines; provided that any person who contests a determination of continuing noncompliance with the guidelines may request a fair hearing; and provided further that a recipient who has been suspended for at least six (6) months due to noncompliance may file a new application. - 3.
+- 2. The Welfare Director shall not be required to accept an application for general assistance from a person who is subject to a suspension pursuant to RSA 165: Ib and Section 11 of these Guidelines; provided that any person who contests determination of continuing noncompliance with the guidelines may request a fair hearing; and provided further that a recipient who has been suspended for at least six (6) months due to noncompliance may file a new application. - 3.
 The welfare official shall not be required to accept an Application for assistance from a person who is subject to a suspension pursuant to RSA 165: 1b, provided that any person who contests a determination of continuing noncompliance with these Guidelines may request a Fair Hearing. - 4.
 The application process may be deferred if an applicant appears to be under the influence of alcohol, drugs or other substances, or appears incapable of comprehending and/or completing the application/interview process - 5.
 If an applicant/client refuses to sign the Notice of Decision, the applicant/client is still responsible to observe and/or fulfill the requirement(s) listed in the Notice of Decision. - C. Welfare Director's Responsibilities at time of Application: The Welfare Director shall inform the client of those pertinent sections enumerated below, when appropriate. - 1.
 The requirement of submitting an application.
 The welfare official shall provide assistance to the applicant in completing the application, if necessary (e.g., applicant is physically or mentally unable, or has a language barrier). - 2.
 The requirement that a completed application contains all necessary information including: the applicant's signatures agreeing to reimbursement, the signatures allowing the Department to contact all necessary sources for investigation and verification, and that they have given, read (or the application has been read to them) and understood all information.
 An incomplete application may be grounds for denial of assistance. - 3.
 To describe eligibility requirements, including a general description of the Guidelines and the eligibility standard, as necessary. - 4.
-To refer an applicant/client requiring emergency assistance to
+To refer an applicant/client requiring emergency assistance agencies or resources which have agreed to provide emergency, temporary assistance which will meet the needs of the applicant/client until an appointment can be arranged. - 5.
+The requirement to provide the applicant/client with a scheduled appointment. - 6.
+The responsibility of the Welfare Director to verify all documentation required by the Welfare Director and provided by the applicant/client, including, but not limited to: identification for all household members, receipts for expenditures, documentation of employment, documentation of application for other programs which would reduce or eliminate the need for General Assistance, documentation of income, loss of employment and any other similar claims affecting eligibility.